Tag Archives: Slough House

 The storylines are unpredictable, the characters are oddities who somehow manage to work together, and the humour is wicked.
 Excellent.

-Click the title to read my reviews of the first three books in the Slough House series:-
+Click the title to read my reviews of the other books in the Slough House series:-

 If you like this, try:-